RosarioDavi/travel-square/journals/Rosario_Davi.md

+12/05/2022
+Today I was still working on the code to bring up some cards on the venue page.
+I am trying yo get a search bar by city adn state and long with cards on the page.
+After watching a few videos, and using Muhammads code as example I still could not get it to work.
+I asked Muhammad for some help and he provided it.
+Still nothing was working.
+I decided to take out the searchbar feature for now just to try to get the cards up on the page.
+I was able to get the cards on the page only after realizing I did not have any data in my fast api.
+Some cards now appear on the Venue Page.
+Im hoping to get the search bar functional tomorrow.

 12/01/2022
 Today the team decided that I should work on getting the front end page going and work on the functionally after.
 After merging some changes I experienced a bug for about half the day.
 The bug was i could not access my explore page, it just kept bringing up the new home page.
 After the team took a look we were stummped and decided to ask for a seir.
 The fix to the problem was to make seperate compents for the homepage and the explore page.
 Once I made the changes I was able to get my explore page up.
 I was able to get 4 cards on the screen along with two buttons.
 Still need to work on the functionality.